 SPECIFIC OBJECTIVES CONTENT

-Students should be able to: (iii) competition for job placement;
+- (iii) competition for job placement;

-(iv) migration; and,
+- (iv) migration; and,

+- (v) globalisation.

 To facilitate students' attainment of the objectives of the Syllabus, teachers are advised to engage students in the teaching and learning activities below.
 These activities are designed to support a learner-centred, collaborative approach, and incorporate appropriate ICT tools where necessary while catering to students with various learning styles.